-See below for two of the collaborative services that our interns offer to campus partners.
+See below for some of the collaborative services that our interns offer to campus partners.

 The Green Office Certification Program provides resources for UW–Madison employees to learn how and why to integrate sustainability into their workplaces.
 Read more here.